 Setting up a private DNS zone is easier now than it's ever been!

 For on premises networks, you will usually want to deploy a DNS server on a host on the internal network.

-Thinking a bit about your DNS structure before deploying will pay off in the end.
-It can be very useful to define DNS zones that map to permissions you'd like to configure in Twingate.
+For example, it can be very useful to define DNS zones that map to permissions or roles you'd like to configure in Twingate.